damithsj/sitestat/README.md

 sitestat
 ========
-This tool is a cURL based utility for Windows to retrive website status and time to connect.
+sitestat is a cURL based utility for Windows to retrive website status and time to connect.

 ## Requirements